 MASH’s professional staff team ofnine (many of whom are part-time) are supported by 65 well trained and dedicated volunteers who deliver many of the services alongside staff

-MASH support women who sex work on the streets, in saunas and as escorts.
+MASH support women who sex work on the streets, in saunas and a small number of women working independently as escorts.

-We have found that the recession has had a significant impact recently.
+We have found that the recession and changes in benefits have had a significant impact on women.
 We have seen women, under huge financial pressure, starting to sex work for the first time, and also women who had previously exited sex work making a return.

 0161 273 4555